curtismu7/Master-Flow/terraform/README.md

 The following variables must be set for your environment:

-`admin_client_id`      - The client id from the worker app in your Administrators environment created in [Prerequisites](#prerequisites). \
+`worker_id`      - The client id from the worker app in your Administrators environment created in [Prerequisites](#prerequisites). \
-`admin_client_secret`  - The client secret from the worker app in your Administrators environment created in [Prerequisites](#prerequisites). \
+`worker_secret`  - The client secret from the worker app in your Administrators environment created in [Prerequisites](#prerequisites). \
-`admin_environment_id` - The environment ID of the Administrators environment. \
+`pingone_environment_id` - The environment ID of the Administrators environment. \
 `region`               - Options are `AsiaPacific` `Canada` `Europe` and `NorthAmerica` \
 `license_name`         - Likely `INTERNAL` \
-`dv_admin_id`        - The id of your admin account within the Administrators environment.
+`admin_user_id`        - The id of your admin account within the Administrators environment.
 This can be found on the API tab of your user. \
-`dv_admin_username`    - The username of your admin account within the Administrators environment. \
+`admin_username`    - The username of your admin account within the Administrators environment. \
-`dv_admin_password`    - The password of your admin account within the Administrators environment. \
+`admin_password`    - The password of your admin account within the Administrators environment. \
 `organization_id`      - The id of your PingOne organization. \

 <details>